edxu96/RobustOptim/README.md

 Detailed explanation can be found in file [Cookbook for Robust Optimization, EDXU](cookbook_edxu.pdf)

+## How to make robust optimization less conservative?

+- Use of different uncertainty sets by including restricting the uncertainty sets, e.g. using 95% confidence interval
+- Use a budget of uncertainty, so not all parameters can take their worst case
+- Introduce recourse decisions to form adjustable robust optimization

 ## RO with Box Uncertainty and Budget of Uncertainty

 ```